 (i) Report the suspected violation to the Army Criminal Investigation Division (CID) for appropriate action.

-(ii) In coordination with the local procurement fraud advisor (PFA), report the suspected violation to the HCA, with a complete copy to the Chief of the Army Procurement Fraud Branch (see 5101.290(b)(5)).
+(ii) In coordination with the local procurement fraud advisor (PFA), report the suspected violation to the HCA, with a complete copy to the Chief of the Army Procurement Fraud Branch (see AFARS 5101.290(b)(5)).
 Include the following information:

 (A) The name and address of the contractor, a statement as to the form of the organization, including names and addresses of principals;